SoftInstigate/restheart/platform-plugins/restheart-platform-core/README.md

 ## Ho to pass the license key

-The default location of the license key file is the directory *lickey* next to the file restheart-plaform-core.jar
+The default location of the license key file is the directory *lickey* next to the file restheart-platform-core.jar

-- restheart-plaform-core.jar
+- restheart-platform-core.jar
 - lickey
     - comm-license.key
     - COMM-LICENSE.txt